Ken Annakin: Walt Disney

 Annakin then received an offer from Walt Disney to make The Story of Robin Hood and His Merrie Men (1952) with Richard Todd.

 He made an action film set during the Malayan Emergency, the United Artists film The Planter's Wife (1952) with Jack Hawkins and Claudette Colbert, which was a big hit in Britain.

 Disney reunited Annakin and Todd on The Sword and the Rose (1953), co-starring Glynis Johns; it was a commercial disappointment.
+Annakin was offered the chance to direct a third historical film with Richard Todd, Rob Roy, but John Davis refused to let him out of his contract with Rank.

 Annakin made a comedy, You Know What Sailors Are (1954) then did another imperial adventure story with Hawkins, The Seekers (1954).
+He arranged for Rank to buy the rights to a Pearl Buck novel The Hidden Flower but then decided not to make it as he felt interracial romance was out of date.
+He worked on a film set in Burma, Elephant Bill but John Davis of Rank refused to make it as it was too expensive.

-He returned to comedy for Value for Money (1955) with John Gregson and Diana Dors, for Rank; Loser Takes All (1956) with Johns, based on a script by Graham Greene, for British Lion Films; and Three Men in a Boat (1956) with Laurence Harvey and Jimmy Edwards for Romulus Films.
+He returned to comedy for Value for Money (1955) with John Gregson and Diana Dors, for Rank; Loser Takes All (1956) with Johns, based on a script by Graham Greene, for British Lion Films.
+He was going to direct The Alcock and Brown Story for Alex Korda starring Kenneth More but the film was cancelled when Korda went bankrupt.
+He was going to direct The Singer Not the Song with Marlon Brando and Peter Finch but pulled out when they were unable to raise finance and John Davis insisted Dirk Bogarde be cast.
+He directed Three Men in a Boat (1956) with Laurence Harvey and Jimmy Edwards for Romulus Films.
 Three Men in a Boat was especially popular.

 Annakin made Across the Bridge (1957) with Rod Steiger from a story by Graham Greene.
 This would be Annakin's favourite film.

-He travelled to South Africa to make another adventure story, Nor the Moon by Night (1958) for Rank, with Michael Craig and Belinda Lee.
+He was going to direct The Singer Not the Song but was unhappy with the idea of making the film with Dirk Bogarde.
+Instead he travelled to South Africa to make another adventure story, Nor the Moon by Night (1958) for Rank, with Michael Craig and Belinda Lee.
 Around this time he was credited as a writer on Mission in Morocco (1959), though he did not direct it.

 Disney called again and hired Annakin to make a mountaineering tale, Third Man on the Mountain (1959).
 They kept him on for Swiss Family Robinson (1960), which Walt Disney's nephew, Roy, considered "one of the greatest family adventure films of all time and a favourite for generations of moviegoers".
 It was a huge hit.

 Annakin returned to comedy with Very Important Person (1961) with James Robertson Justice.
 He travelled to South Africa once more for The Hellions (1962) with Richard Todd.

 Annakin did some British comedies with Leslie Phillips, Stanley Baxter and a young Julie Christie: The Fast Lady (1962) and Crooks Anonymous (1962).